NH77-projects/world_layoffs_project/README.md

 - What patterns were observed on YoY changes in layoffs across industries and countries?

 Tools Used

 PostgreSQL
 - Data cleaning
 - Data transformation
 - Exploratory data analysis
-- Use of SQL techniques such as CTEs, functions, window functions, joins, unions
+- Use of SQL techniques such as CTEs, functions, window functions, joins, unions, views

 Power BI
 - KPI
 - Interactive visualization
 - Country analysis
 - Trend analysis

 Data cleaning